backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudFront.md

 > [!note]- CloudFront can be **configured with multiple origins** to serve both static and dynamic content at low latency to global users.

 ### S3 Origin
+- S3 origin and CloudFront distribution *can be in different regions*.
 - For the edge location to access the S3 bucket it uses an **OAI (origin access identity)**.
 	- It is an *IAM role for the CloudFront origin*.
 - OAI makes sure that S3 bucket is *only accessed from CloudFront* and not using its public URL.